Fish mortality

 (M) and (F) are additive instantaneous rates that sum up to (Z), the instantaneous total mortality coefficient; that is, Z=M+F. These rates are usually calculated on an annual basis.
 Estimates of fish mortality rates are often included in mathematical yield models to predict yield levels obtained under various exploitation scenarios.
 These are used as resource management indices or in bioeconomic studies of fisheries.

 Estimating mortality

 Natural

-Estimating natural mortality (M) is one of the most difficult and critical elements of a stock assessment (Hewitt et al. 2007).
+Estimating natural mortality (M) is one of the most difficult and critical elements of a stock assessment.

 There are two basic approaches used to estimate natural mortality: tagging studies and growth parameters.

 Tagging studies are used in the Brownie Model, where multiyear tagging studies are used to estimate natural mortality based on recaptures: